-Subject to the limitations of the salary range for the rank, career growth increments will be awarded to those faculty members who, considering their present rank and duties, have met the standards for their level of appointment.
-CGI's may be withheld for faculty members who do not meet the standards for their level of appointment.
+Subject to the limitations of the salary range for the rank, career growth increments (CGI) will be awarded to those faculty members who, considering their present rank and duties, have met the standards for their level of appointment.
+CGI's may be withheld for faculty members who do not meet the standards for their level of appointment and failure to provide documentation demonstrating they have met the standards.

-All academic staff members shall be reviewed annually for CGIs except members who are on sabbatical, secondment, or leaves as noted in Article 19.10.7: and/or academic staff members with a tenured appointment, who will be reviewed every four years in accordance with Article 19.10.4.
+All academic staff members shall be reviewed annually for CGIs except members who are on sabbatical, secondment, or leaves as noted in Article 19.10.7: and/or academic staff members with a tenured appointment, who will be reviewed every three years in accordance with Article 19.10.4.

 Academic staff members holding appointments with tenure shall be provided with a career growth increment on July 1st following any year in which they are not reviewed.
 The provision of this career growth increment is an expectation of career growth and may not be revoked by a subsequent review.
+However, academic staff members with tenure will submit an Annual Information Form annually in order to ensure information is available to the Vice President,